Stonekeeper/eauction/README.md

 ## Getting Started

-1. Downlad and insatll Flutter in your machine. https://flutter.dev/
+1. Downlad and install Flutter in your machine. https://flutter.dev/

 This project is a starting point for a Flutter application.